CSCfi/scalable-python/Doc/library/webbrowser.rst

    Only on Windows platforms.

 (3)
-   Only on Mac OS platforms; requires the standard MacPython :mod:`ic` module.
+   Only on Mac OS X platform.

 (4)
-   Only on Mac OS X platform.
+   Support for Chrome/Chromium has been added in version 2.7.5.

 Here are some simple examples::